Codeland473/Multiplayer-Minesweeper/netSpec.md

 ### Joining

-Name must be specified, if user ID specified is negative, the server assigns an id and color (color given is ignored).
+Name must be specified, if user ID specified is negative, the server assigns an id.
+Similarly, a color will be specified if the color given is #000000

 | Offset | Size     | Type   | Description |
 |--------|----------|--------|-------------|